FedericoRubbi/DSIPTS/README.md

-# Usage
+# Bash experiment
-In the folder `bash_examples` you can find an example in wich the library is used for training a model from command line using OmegaConf and Hydra with more updated models and examples.
+Most of the time you want to train the models in a cluster with a GPU and command line training procedure can help speedup the process.
+DSIPTS leverages on OmegaConf-Hydra to to this and in the folder `bash_examples` you can find an examples.
 Please read the documentation [here](/bash_examples/README.md)